-The Loutet Jump Buddies are a group of dedicated volunteers who began to ride and maintain Loutet Bike Park, located southeast of Loutet Farm, in 2019.
-When they first began improving the bike park it was in a state of disrepair and there was no evidence that maintenance had occurred for several years.
+2) Organization: Jump Buddies Fellowship Project: Loutet Bike Park Equipment and Tool Fund Amount Requested: \$3,000 that maintenance had occurred for several years.
 As a team they have developed, tested and improved on their building techniques developing a consistent approach.
 Though their significant physical labour they have made substantial improvements to the park.
 Theses improvements have grown the ridership at the park establishing Loutet Bike Park as a local treasure.
 Over this period, the number and goals of Loutet Jump Buddies volunteers has also expanded.
 The Loutet Jump Buddies' current goal is to create and maintain a positive learning environment for locals to improve their skills in mountain biking regardless of their skill level, while their long term goal is to develop the Loutet Bike Park as the North Shore's Premier Bike Skills Park.